Otter Point Recreational Co-operative Association (OPRCA)

 ‘Schedule “A” of Capital Regional District Bylaw No. 2040 Juan de Fuca Land Use Bylaw’ dictates the status and permitted use of the property as ‘RR-4’.

 ‘In terms of accommodation or residency, means a total period not to exceed six months of the calendar year’ (CRD Bylaw 2040, Section 2 ‘Definitions’).

 As such, sites cannot be used as a permanent residence.

-In relation to any site alteration, shed replacement and/or request to bring a new RV onto a site, ‘plans’ containing the following must be submitted in writing to the Directors:
+In relation to any site alteration, shed replacement and/or request to bring a new RV onto a site, ‘plans’ containing the following must be submitted in writing to the Property Manager:

 Approved plans are valid for a period not to exceed 90 days.

 Recreational vehicle means any vehicle, trailer or combination of vehicle and accessories used or designed to be used primarily for accommodation during travel or recreation; does not include mobile homes.’
 (CRD Bylaw 3705)